Home

 Its bursary fund has produced a medical doctor and accounting graduate, and it has been deeply involved in early childhood development (ECD), contributing to the training of 47 ECD practitioners and contributing to building, renovation, furniture and appliances as well as teaching aids and nutrition for 28 ECD centres.

-Winds of renewal Fezeka Mselana Principal of the Msobomvu Family Development Project (creche) which received a new kitchen, classrooms were constructed as well as learning materials for the children.
+Winds of renewal Fezeka Mselana, principal of the Msobomvu Family Development Project.
+The early childhood development centre received learning materials for the children, new classrooms were constructed, and the kitchen renovated.
 Photo: Paul Botes

 Fezeka Mselana, principal of the Msobomvu Family Development Project, an ECD centre in Cookhouse, said renovations such as a new floor, a stove and refrigerator for the kitchen and new equipment have made the lives of her and her assistants easier.